ikrs/ProGit/README.md

 - *.[oa] -> ignore any file ending in ".o" or ".a"
 - +~ -> ignore all files whose names end with a tilde, which is used by many text editors to mark temp files

-#ignore all .a files
+ignore all .a files
-+.a
+*.a

-#but do track lib.a, even though you're ignoring .a files above
+but do track lib.a, even though you're ignoring .a files above !lib.a
-!lib.a

-#only ignore the TODO file in the current directory, not subdir/TODO
+only ignore the TODO file in the current directory, not subdir/TODO /TODO
-/TODO

-#ignore all files in the build/ directory
+ignore all files in the build/ directory build/
-build/

-#ignore doc/notes.txt, but not doc/server/arch.txt
+ignore doc/notes.txt, but not doc/server/arch.txt
 doc/*.txt

-#ignore all.pdf files in the doc/ directory any any of its subdirectories
+ignore all.pdf files in the doc/ directory any any of its subdirectories doc/**/*.pdf
-doc/**/*.pdf